-Value Added Tax ("VAT")
+• Value Added Tax ("VAT")

 Management's assumptions regarding the recoverability of Value Added Tax ("VAT") receivable at the end of each reporting period is made using all relevant facts available, including past collectability, the development of VAT policies and the general economic environment of the country to determine if a write-down of the VAT is required.
 Collection of the amount receivable depends on processing and payment of the claims by the local government, which historically has been very slow.
-While the Corporation is still pursuing collection, with the delay in processing and collection, the Company has been receiving back its VAT from prior years and as such, management has determined for the year ended May 31, 2021 that it is appropriate to record the VAT as a receivable.
-The timing and amount of the VAT ultimately collectible could be materially different from the amount recorded in the consolidated financial statements.
+While the Corporation is still pursuing collection, with the delay in processing and collection, the Corporation has been receiving its VAT from prior years and as such, management has determined as at May 31, 2022 and 2021 that it is appropriate to record the VAT as a receivable without any allowance for collectability.
+The timing and amount of the VAT ultimately collectable could be materially different from the amount recorded in the consolidated financial statements.